‘The Happy Prince’ Opens in America

 At first it appears as though this is done to suggest longing, but it would be false to Wilde if this idea were true.

-In reality Wilde was duplicitous about his family: he wrote to Constance to tell her that “you and my sons are the only things that tie me to life”, which would be a nice sentiment if he had not also told a friend that Alfred Douglas (Colin Morgan) was “the only gate to any life” he would have.
-Of course, neither of these sentiments were genuine, borne only out of forgivable moods—yes moods, those flights of feeling that he often complained of Bosie having.
+In reality Wilde was duplicitous about his family: he wrote to Constance to tell her that “you and my sons are the only things that tie me to life”, which would be a nice sentiment if he had not also told Ross that Alfred Douglas was “the only gate to any life” he would have.
+Of course, neither of these sentiments were genuine, but borne only out of forgivable moods—yes moods, those flights of feeling that he often complained of Ross and Bosie having.

-It is not without knowledge of all this irony that Everett cuts from the now crippled Constance alone in her chamber to Oscar out strolling the wide expanses of the beach debating Bosie with Robbie Ross (Edwin Thomas).
+It is not without knowledge of all this irony that Everett cuts from the now crippled Constance alone in her chamber to Oscar out walking with Ross or Bosie.

 The actions of both these lovers often did Oscar no favors, and yet he needed them in different ways.
 So we see the counterpoint of Oscar saying the same thing to Ross and Bosie separately—that the other loved him “in a way you could never understand.”
-With this insightful piece of scripting Everett shows us how Oscar might have applied in his personal life, the double dealing that he resorted to professionally in his final years by selling the scenario of the same play to different people.
+Everett has rightly included what we know, that Wilde resorted to professional double dealing in his final years (by selling the same scenario of a play to different people) and with this insightful piece of scripting he shows us how Oscar might have applied the method in his personal life.

 Overarching in the blame game, however, is the British establishment represented by Queen Victoria.
-The counterpoint here is that a photograph of the Queen is unpacked for Oscar by his friend Reggie Turner (Colin Firth) upon his release from prison when his new life begins—and it is still there by his bedside at the end of his life when he dies.
-Not merely as vigilante to his demise, one imagines, but as the accused.
-It was her government, her nobility, her courts, and the entire Victorian mentality that put Oscar where he now found himself in death, and not for nothing is her image the last face that Wilde sees in life.
+The counterpoint here is a photograph of the Queen that is unpacked for Oscar by his friend Reggie Turner (Colin Firth) upon his release from prison when his new life begins; and that he carries with him as he leaves his rooms in Naples; is still there by his bedside at the end of his life when he dies.
+She is not featured merely as vigilante to his demise, one imagines, but as the accused.
+It was her government, her nobility, her courts, and the entire Victorian mentality that put Oscar where he now found himself in death, and not for nothing does the film ensure that her image the last face that Wilde sees in life.

 Incidentally, Tom Wilkinson may be forgiven for being unsure whether to spit or to sprinkle because in this film he is the priest who anoints Wilde on his deathbed, while in the 1997 film Wilde he is Oscar’s homophobic nemesis the Marquess of Queensberry.